Healthcare Team Communication Tools to Reduce Nurse Burnout

 Simplify adoption of healthcare team communication tools with ease of use

 It’s critical that any healthcare IT tool integrate easily into the regular nursing workflow.
 Clinical IT tools should provide nurses with support, not impose an additional burden.
 A healthcare communication and coordination tool such as LiveProcess Communicator or LiveProcess Emergency Manager, which rely on familiar technology, makes adoption natural and easy.

 LiveProcess healthcare communication and coordination tools allow users and message recipients to choose their mode of sending and receiving notifications—email, SMS, fax, voice, pager, or a combination.
 Every nurse can communicate and collaborate in the mode in which each is most fluent – lowering stress, making the job easier, and reducing nurse burnout.

 With LiveProcess mobile software-as-a-service solutions, your healthcare organization can automate and simplify critical communications and coordination activities, every day.
 Achieve individual, group and enterprise-wide notification and response to coordinate communication and workflows across boundaries, seamlessly.

 See LiveProcess Communicator, our healthcare team communication and collaboration tool used for real-time healthcare communication and coordination in hospitals and health systems, nursing homes and skilled nursing facilities (SNFs), and home health agencies.

-See concrete examples of how LiveProcess supports nurses and staff coordinators in these two case studies:
+See concrete examples of how LiveProcess supports nurses and staff coordinators in these two customer stories:

 - Structured Communications Improve Emergency Response and Day-to-Day Operations